Gifts to Abington Health Foundation can be made on an unrestricted basis, where the funds are allocated to the areas where there is the greatest need.

 The Level II Emergency Trauma Center at Abington Hospital is one of the busiest in the Delaware Valley, helping more than 106,000 patients each year.
 Our staff of specialists includes physicians who are board certified in Emergency Medicine, trauma surgeons, experienced physician assistants, nurse practitioners and registered nurses.
 The Center is complemented by the full diagnostic, medical and surgical specialties of our tertiary-care hospital.

-Each year, more than 1,600 newly-diagnosed cancer patients come to Abington – Jefferson Health’s Rosenfeld Cancer Center, where they receive comprehensive cancer care at a full-service, tertiary care hospital close to home.
-The award-winning Rosenfeld Cancer Center features specialized teams of highly trained cancer specialists, personal nurse navigators and the most advanced technologies and therapies.
+Each year, more than 1,900 newly-diagnosed cancer patients come to the Asplundh Cancer Pavilion, where they receive comprehensive cancer care at a full-service, tertiary care hospital close to home.
+The Sidney Kimmel Cancer Center at Abington – Jefferson Health features specialized teams of highly trained cancer specialists, personal nurse navigators and the most advanced technologies and therapies.

 The award-winning Safe Harbor program provides ongoing grief support for children, teens and their families.
 Six staff members and more than 50 professional volunteers facilitate groups in which children share their stories, play games, engage in art and music and participate in numerous activities to help them cope during the critical time of bereavement.